schluhm/spotify-downloader/README.md

 ### Installation

 Run `python main.py` in a Terminal window to start installing the application.
-There isn't really an "installation" process--all that you're going to do is set up some config files so that the script doesn't prompt you for credentials every time it accesses the Spotify and YouTube APIs.
+There isn't really an "installation" process - all that you're going to do is set up some config files so that the script doesn't prompt you for credentials every time it accesses the Spotify and YouTube APIs.

 On the first run of the script, the script will open a web browser to prompt you to sign in to Google to authenticate your connection with the Youtube API.
 Follow the instructions as prompted.